 Leadership and Provider Support: To successfully implement the IMPROVE program at additional facilities, the program team would need to gain leadership and provider support.
-Collaborative relationships are critical to the success of the educational and provider prescribing practice components of the program.
+By gaining leadership and provider support prior to implementing the IMPROVE program, the team would be able to develop collaborative relationships that are critical to the success of the educational and provider prescribing practice components of the program.

-In addition, with the support of facility leadership, the IMPROVE team could address challenges facing providers and the clinical pharmacist regarding time dedicated to the program.
-The prototype IMPROVE program also conducted a needs assessment before implementing the program to better understand the unique culture, barriers, and facilitators to practice change at the facility.
+In addition, with the support of facility leadership, the IMPROVE team would be able to address challenges facing providers and the clinical pharmacist regarding time dedicated to the program.
+The IMPROVE program also conducted a needs assessment before implementing the program to better understand the unique culture, barriers, and facilitators to practice change at the facility.

-Staffing Needs: For the face-to-face pharmacist medication reconciliation component of the program, each appointment, on average, lasts one hour.
+Staffing Needs: For the face-to-face pharmacist medication reconciliation component of the program, it is estimated that each appointment, on average, lasts one hour.
 Therefore, the clinical pharmacist would need dedicated time for appointments.
-The program team would also need to consider dedicated clinic time for rural providers.
+The program team will also need to consider dedicated clinic time for rural providers.